© Unofficial Royalty 2024

 July 11, 1766 – Death of Elisabeth Farnese of Parma, Queen of Spain second wife of King Felipe V of Spain, at the Palacio Real de Aranjuez; buried at the Collegiate Church of the La Granja Palace in San Ildefonso, Spain

-After the death of his first wife, Felipe V of Spain married Elisabeth in 1714.
-Elisabeth and Felipe V had six children.
+After the death of his first wife, Felipe V of Spain married Elisabeth in 1714, and they had six children.
 Felipe V experienced episodes of manic depression.
 During several periods, he was unable to handle government affairs and Elisabeth became the de facto ruler.
 As he grew older, Felipe V’s mental issues worsened and Elisabeth became the permanent de facto ruler of Spain.
 In 1746, Felipe V had a stroke and died a few hours later.
 Elisabeth’s stepson Fernando VI, King of Spain reigned for thirteen years.
-Fernando’s marriage was childless so upon his death in 1759, Elisabeth’s elder surviving son succeeded his half-brother as King Carlos III of Spain.
+Fernando’s marriage was childless and when he died in 1759, Elisabeth’s elder surviving son succeeded his half-brother as King Carlos III of Spain.
 On July 11, 1766, aged 73, Elisabeth died at the Royal Palace of Aranjuez in Aranjuez, Spain.

 Unofficial Royalty: Elisabeth Farnese of Parma, Queen of Spain